Skip to main content

 How poison ivy is spread

-Let’s start with how it’s not spread first.
-Despite popular belief, poison ivy and other poisonous plant rashes are not contagious and do not spread from person to person.
-You also can’t spread a poison ivy rash to other parts of your body by scratching, showering, or sweating – the rash will only occur wherever urushiol touches your skin.
+Let’s clear up the most common myth first: poison ivy does not spread from person to person, and the rash is not contagious.
+You also can’t spread a poison ivy rash to other parts of your body by scratching, sweating, or showering.
+The rash will only develop wherever urushiol has touched your skin.

-It may seem like your poison ivy rash is spreading over time, but there are a few possible explanations.
-Different parts of the body tend to absorb urushiol at different rates.
-You could also have urushiol trapped under your fingernails or continued exposure to contaminated objects.
+If it seems like your poison ivy rash is spreading over time, there are a few possible explanations.
+Different parts of the body tend to absorb urushiol at different rates, which can cause new patches to appear over several days.
+You could also have urushiol trapped under your fingernails or exposure to contaminated objects.
 Even if your blisters break, the fluid inside them does not contain urushiol, so it cannot spread the rash any further.

-Other ways to help stop the spread of poison ivy include:
+How to stop the spread of poison ivy

 Keep things clean

-After gardening or spending time outdoors in or near poison ivy, avoid touching your clothes with bare hands or letting them brush against your skin.
+After gardening or spending time outdoors near poison ivy, avoid touching your clothes with bare hands or letting them brush against your skin.
 Before removing your clothes, put on a pair of disposable rubber gloves.
 Place your clothes in a large plastic bag, then discard the gloves.
+Dump clothes directly into the washing machine (don’t let them touch any other surfaces) and discard the bag.
+Use the hottest water safe for the fabric, enough water for free agitation, and a high-quality detergent.

 Protect your pet